 The three different types of pool heaters

-When it comes to heating your swimming pool, there are three types of heaters you can choose from: gas-powered, electrical and solar.
+When it comes to heating your swimming pool, there are three types of pool heaters you can choose from: gas-powered, electrical and solar.

 Considered the most expensive pool heating method, gas is also the most reliable and effective.
 It can maintain the temperature of your pool water at almost any temperature, any day of the year.